- Search The Registry

-As a civic activist he is president of the Rhythm and Blues Hall of Fame, a board member of Sickle Cell Anemia Foundation, a board member of United Negro College Fund, and a board member of Operation PUSH.
+As a civic activist he was president of the Rhythm and Blues Hall of Fame, a board member of Sickle Cell Anemia Foundation, a board member of United Negro College Fund, and a board member of Operation PUSH.
 Without question, the tragedy of his life was the death of his son, Ennis, who was shot to death in 1997 while changing a tire on a Los Angeles freeway.

 Cosby had affair during the 1970s with Shawn Upshaw, mother of Autumn Jackson, but insists he is not Jackson's father; the 22-year-old was recently sentenced to 18 months in prison for trying to extort $40 million from Cosby by threatening to give her story to tabloids.
 He became very wealthy and became a benefactor primarily to African American groups.

 Bill Cosby was one of the most visible African Americans in the last 50 years.
 In 2004, Cosby took the 50th anniversary of Brown v.
 B.O.E. to convey "tough love" for his community, a point of view that is controversial among the Black population.
 He said, "My biggest cry is for us to really reflect on who we are.
 Who are we in our manhood?
 Who are we in our responsibility to the black woman and the black child?"
 In 2005, he released his newest book, "I Am What I Ate and I'm Frightened."
 It offers a hip, humorous, hard-earned wisdom on the healthy lifestyle and the behavior behind it.

 In the mid 2010's, over 60 women have accused Cosby of drug-facilitated sexual assault, although he has denied any wrongdoing and has not been charged with any crime.
 The dates of the alleged assaults span from 1965 to 2008.
 Attorney Gloria Allred has represented seventeen of the accusers.
 In July 2015, the Associated Press obtained court records from (one of his accusers) Andrea Constands 2005 civil lawsuit that was settled out of court.

 Black Heroes of The Twentieth Century